📘 Taylor & Francis · 2026 · English

 IN PROJECTS

-The first practitioner-focused book to integrate probabilistic risk analysis, Monte Carlo simulation, and the practical use of AI language models into a single coherent framework — written for the professionals who actually build and govern project risk models.
+The first practitioner-focused book to integrate probabilistic risk analysis, Monte Carlo simulation, and the practical use of AI language models into a single coherent framework — written for the professionals who actually build and maintain project risk models.

 🏛️